unilaiva/unilaiva-songbook/README.md

 *  Organize songs better and decide the categories (= chapters / parts)
 *  Possibly add poems, prayers etc in between songs or in their own category(?)
 *  Further develop visual style of the end document
+*  Think on dividing the book into two separate booklets for printing (due to binding restrictions)